Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Methodology

 \subsection{Random Auxiliary Classes Augmentation}

-When learning each new task in NECIL, there are lots of samples for new task with a few prototypes for old classes.
-Therefore, the popular gradient based model optimization is easily to cause overwriting of old knowledge.
-However, a robust feature space should be maintained to avoid drastic feature shifts as well as to have the ability to generalize to new tasks.
-To achieve this goal, we propose random auxiliary class augmentation.
-The random auxiliary class augmentation provides more additional classes, which can improve the model's generalization and reduce over-fitting.
-Besides, it mimics the process of incremental learning to improve the ability of the model to resist real forgetting in actual incremental learning.
-In addition, this approach can be applied to other domains, such as supervised learning, to improve the generalization ability of the model.
+In incremental learning, preserving old knowledge means keeping previously learned feature embedding stable.
+Through spectral decomposition, Zhu et al. \cite{il2a} analyzed which part of feature representations tends to be forgotten and may not be transferable across different tasks.
+They first decomposed and denoted the feature representation as a group of eigenvectors.
+Then, they proposed to employ the cosine value of the angle between eigenvectors to measure the representation shift between old and updated feature extractor during incremental learning.
+Based on this metric, they draw a conclusion through experiments, i.e. the directions with larger eigenvalues transfer better and suffer less forgetting.
+And a representation should have the following properties: (1) the eigenvalues of the features should be enlarged to transfer across tasks (i.e. larger transferability) (2) the number of directions with significant eigenvalues should be increased.

-To obtain more diverse samples and extra classes, we perform both Base ClassAug and Auxiliary ClassAug on each input batch as shown in Figure \ref{Random}.
-Specially, the mixup is only applied in Base Classaug.
-In contrast, Auxiliary ClassAug is different.
-In initial phase, we use random auxiliary class augmentation, which can enable the model to learn more fined and discriminate feature.
-In other words, we randomly select one augmentation method from three candidates.
-In the following incremental learning phases, we fix Auxiliary ClassAug as the rotation augmentation.
-Compared with other augmentation methods, the rotation can retain more features from original images.
-Therefore, this operation can avoid excessive swings of fine-tuned parameters, which is benefit to maintain the previous learned feature space.

-Specially, in initial stage, the random auxiliary Classaug selection can be expressed as the following manner:
+Based on the above analysis, we propose an effective random class augmentation method that provides sufficient extra classes to allow the model to learn substantial transferable features.
+To obtain more diverse samples and extra classes, we perform both Base ClassAug and Auxiliary ClassAug on each input batch.
+We always use the mixup as the Base ClassAug while the latter is different in the initial and incremental stages.
+To enable the model to learn more transferable and diverse features, we use random auxiliary class augmentation in the initial phase.
+Specifically, we randomly select one augmentation method from three candidates as shown in Figure \ref{Random}.
+This selection process can be expressed in the following manner: